CartoDB/mobile-sdk-react-native/README.md

 ###### NB!
 This is a __Proof of Concept__ project and should not be seen or taken as a product.
 Contributions are encouraged

+###### Additionally, this repository combines the sample project and component.
+Need to separate them: mobile-react-native-samples & official node package

 #### Dependencies

 * XCode